 One day he interviewed Andrew Carnegie, who was a steel industrialist and one of the wealthiest people in the United States at the time.
-Carnegie was so impressed by Napoleon Hill that he offered him a commission that would last over 20 years.
+Carnegie was so impressed by Napoleon Hill that he offered him a challenge that would last over 20 years.

-Carnegie commissioned Napoleon Hill to interview over 500 millionaires to find a formula for success that would be useful to a regular person.
+Carnegie told Napoleon Hill to interview over 500 millionaires to find a formula for success that would be useful to a regular person.
 Hill ended up interviewing many very famous, rich and successful people including:

 - Thomas Edison,

 - Henry Ford,

 - Alexander Graham Bell,